homi-32/ShotBox/README.md

-# ShotBox
+# Overview
-Open-source java-based platform for creating your own selfie-box.
+Open-source java-based application for creating your own selfie-box.
 Started as project for masters (diploma) thesis.

-## Progress
-For now, project is just in early starting phase, but after year nad half (wrote 27.04.2016), there should be described platform already developed.
+# Prerequisites
+For now, you need to have computer with Debian-based operating system with installed Java Runtime Enviroment.
+Planned support for other Linux distributions and operating systems.

+# Getting-started
+Just download file **shotbox.deb** from directory **Distribution** and then type:
+`sudo dpkg -i shotbox.deb`

+In directory **Distribution** you can also find currently supported modules.
+You can download module and then install it with command **install-module**.
+For example:
+`shotbox install-module SNEM_GUI_BasicWebImplementation-0.1.0`

+You can find another commands with:
+`shotbox help`

-## Contact
+# Contact
-For any info, contact me on homisolutions@gmail.com , to subject add prefix [ShotBox]
+For any info, contact me on homisolutions@gmail.com , to subject add prefix [Shotbox]